Creative Folkestone: Creative Folkestone Quarterhouse

 Creative Folkestone Quarterhouse is a performing arts venue situated in the heart of Folkestone’s Creative Quarter.
 Quarterhouse is used for a wide range of activities with a regular programme of theatre, dance, music, film, comedy and family shows as well as live screenings from organisations including Royal National Theatre and Royal Opera House.
 In addition to the 250 seat capacity auditorium, (490 standing), Quarterhouse is home to both Creative Folkestone’s administrative offices and the Folkestone Triennial.

 Creative Folkestone Triennial

 First established in 2008, Creative Folkestone Triennial is now the largest exhibition of newly-commissioned work presented in the UK.
 Site-specific artworks are commissioned for what are often unusual locations around the town and along Folkestone’s coastline, including works from Lubaina Himid, Tracey Emin, Antony Gormley, David Shrigley, Cornelia Parker and Yoko Ono.
-The fifth edition of the Triennial is due to open in July 2021, having been delayed in 2020 by the COVID-19 pandemic.
+The fifth edition of the Triennial opened in July 2021, having been delayed in 2020 by the COVID-19 pandemic.The sixth Triennial - How Lies the Land?, curated by Sorcha Carey - took place from July to October 2025.